Meet Dr. Larian

 - No External Scarring

-Undergoing a sialendoscopy is truly revolutionary, as the procedure helps to spare partial or full removal of the salivary glands.
+Undergoing a sialendoscopy or salivary gland surgery is truly revolutionary, as the procedure helps to spare partial or full removal of the salivary glands.
 Throughout the entire procedure, a team of medical experts will be assisting Dr. Larian to ensure that the best care is given to the patient at all times.

 Endoscopic Salivary Stone Surgery FAQ

 To help individuals better understand whether or not they may have a salivary gland stone, and the proper treatment, Dr. Larian has compiled a list of the most frequently asked questions that we at the CENTER for Advanced Parotid Surgery hear often.

 A: A board certified head and neck surgeon is always most qualified to perform salivary stone removal, as they have the highest level of knowledge pertaining to your condition.
 In addition, having experience with Sialoendoscopy is very important.
 Dr. Larian has a unique knowledge of the parotid and salivary glands that are prone to stones.

 Q: Does endoscopic salivary stone removal require anesthesia?

 A: Yes, the procedure does require anesthesia.
 It is usually done under general anesthesia because it can be difficult to anesthetize the duct and gland.
 This will ease any discomfort that the patient may experience during the procedure, but also wears off quickly once the surgery has been completed.

 Q: How long is the recovery time after sialoendoscopy?